glaunay/omegaLoMo/README.md

 ## Running the tests

-After downloading the pipeline and the example files, here are some tests that can help you to familiarise with all data.
+After downloading the package and the example files, here are some tests that can help you to familiarise with all data and inputs.

+Example files contains :

+An index file

+>List of the full proteome of our organism

+A small database

+>Known interactions in numerous organisms (from litterature, ...)

-Examples files contains an index file, a few blast files and a serialized topology.
+A few blast files

+A serialized topology.

+A list of target proteins

+>Proteins of interest

 A Jupyter notebook is also join in the git to help you at each step.